meredithcook/archived-meredithcook/_posts/2022-01-18-splitting-hairs.md

+---
+layout: post
-# Splitting Hairs: Why I Shifted from Goals to Habits
+title: Splitting Hairs - Why I Shifted from Goals to Habits
+author: Meredith Cook
+date: 2022-01-18
+img: mac.jpg

+---

 The week between Christmas and New Year's has become one of my favorite weeks.
 Though I'm always a little bummed when Christmas is over, I've grown to appreciate that last week of the year.
 It's a time to reflect on the months that have passed and set goals for the year to come.